vasinov/voila-cli/README.md

 ### `stages.run.command` (optional)

 This is a the default bash command that will get executed when the stack starts.
 Once the command finishes the stack will automatically stop.
 It overrides any `ENTRYPOINT` defined in the custom dockerfile.

+### `hardware`

+For hardware limit explanations please refer to the [Docker documentation](https://docs.docker.com/config/containers/resource_constraints/).

 ## CLI Commands